 Once you receive you EIN, begin using the number on all legal documents and transactions, such as opening a bank account or filing annual tax forms.
 You'll no longer need to use your personal Social Security number.
 In some states, you need to provide your EIN number prior to applying for tax-exempt status from the IRS.

 EIN and Tax-Exempt Status

 If a nonprofit organization has an EIN, it is not automatically deemed a tax-exempt nonprofit.
 Entities that request tax-exempt status for a charity should confirm they match the requirements needed to be deemed exempt.
 The organization must fall into one of the following categories:

 - Prevention of cruelty to children or animals

 You can prove your nonprofit status with an IRS determination letter received at the time tax-exempt status was granted.
 The letter is imperative to proving tax-exempt status, to receive grant money, and to prove status to new board members who want to confirm the charity is properly certified.
 Keep the IRS determination letter in a secure location.
 If you lose the letter, the EIN cannot act as proof of tax-exempt status.

 If you need help with how to get a tax ID number for a charity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.